miketetegan/terraform_basics/README.md

-Simple repo to highlights the use of different Terraform files
+<h1> Simple repo to highlight the use of different Terraform files </h1>